PAAT (protein): Condition-Specific Expression

-PAAT expression appears sensitive to cellular differentiation and disease states.
-In redifferentiated podocytes derived from amniotic kidney progenitor cells, expression significantly increases, implying a role in renal cell maturation or kidney-specific functions.

-In contrast, PAAT is downregulated in skeletal muscle tissues of individuals with Myotonic Dystrophy Type 2 (DM2), suggesting its potential involvement in muscular maintenance or its disruption in neuromuscular disorders.

-Additionally, the gene is upregulated in peripheral blood mononuclear cells during Simian Immunodeficiency Virus (SIV) infection, particularly in response to PD-1 antibody treatment, indicating a likely function in immune activation, T cell signaling, or viral response pathways.
+PAAT expression changes in several diseases and differentiation contexts.
+It is upregulated in redifferentiated podocytes derived from amniotic kidney progenitor cells, a finding that may indicate a role in renal cell maturation.
+In skeletal muscle from individuals with Myotonic Dystrophy Type 2 (DM2), PAAT is downregulated.
+It is also upregulated in peripheral blood mononuclear cells during Simian Immunodeficiency Virus (SIV) infection, particularly following PD-1 antibody treatment.